-Cancer is a disease that occurs when cells divide abnormally and can affect any part of the body.
-Breast cancer develops specifically in the mammary or breast tissue of dogs.
+Cancer is a disease that occurs when cells divide abnormally and grow rapidly.
+It can affect any part of the body.
+Breast cancer develops specifically in mammary tissue in and around the nipples.
+In dogs, this tissue covers the length of the abdomen and chest (dogs usually have eight to ten teats).

 Symptoms of Breast Cancer in Dogs